Liz Howard (writer)

 Liz Howard is a Canadian writer.
 Her debut poetry collection, Infinite Citizen of the Shaking Tent, was a shortlisted nominee for the Governor General's Award for English-language poetry at the 2015 Governor General's Awards, and winner of the 2016 Griffin Poetry Prize.
+Her second poetry collection, Letters in a Bruised Cosmos, was a shortlisted nominee for the 2022 Griffin Poetry Prize and Trillium Book Award for Poetry.

-Originally from Northern Ontario, Howard is of Anishinaabe descent.
+Liz Howard grew up in Chapleau, Northern Ontario.
+Howard is of Anishinaabe descent through her paternal grandmother.
 She studied cognitive neuroscience at the University of Toronto.
+Howard received an MFA in Creative Writing from the University of Guelph.